How often should you replace your frying pans?

 So what can you do to maximize your pan’s life?

-As a general rule of thumb, you should never preheat a ceramic or non-stick pan empty, or you can exceed its maximum operating temperature and damage the silicone oil (ceramic) or Teflon (non-stick) coating.
+As a general rule of thumb, you should never preheat a ceramic or non-stick pan empty, or you can exceed its maximum operating temperature and damage the silicone oil (ceramic) or PTFE (non-stick) coating.
 You know you’re there when the pan starts to smell like burnt plastic.

 Unless you want to scratch your frying pan’s coating and have to buy a replacement, you should only use silicone or wooden spatulas to flip and stir foods in it.